OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 - [Attach Visual Studio Code](#attach-visual-studio-code)
 - [Debug](#debug)

-If you used the Yeoman generator for Office Add-ins to create your add-in project (for example, by doing the [event-based activation walkthrough](autolaunch.md)), then follow the **Created with Yeoman generator** option throughout this article, otherwise follow the **Other** steps.
+If you used the Yeoman Generator for Office Add-ins to create your add-in project (for example, by doing the [event-based activation walkthrough](autolaunch.md)), then follow the **Created with Yeoman generator** option throughout this article.
+Otherwise, follow the **Other** steps.
 Visual Studio Code should be at least version 1.56.1.

 ## Mark your add-in for debugging